 Hepatitis A Treatment

-We don't need any cure for type A since the infection almost always resolves on its own.
+We don't need any cure for one of the types of hepatitis which is type A since the infection almost always resolves on its own.
 Nausea is common, though transient, and it is important to stay hydrated.
 It is recommended that strenuous exercise be avoided until the acute illness is finished.